WELCOME LETTER

 Long-Term Athlete Development

-We train our skiers towards future success in the directions that they choose, whether that is racing, skier cross, all mountain, or just skiing recreationally.
+We train our skiers towards future success in the directions that they choose, whether that is racing, skier cross, freeride, or just skiing recreationally.
 There is a time for athletes to form their own goals and decide the direction that they want to take their skiing.
 All our programming and planning is based on our long-term development plan where our main goal is to have our athlete’s skiers for life.
 We focus our programs on skill development and windows of opportunities.
 Their futures are very determined by their wants and desires, and we aim to help them achieve their athletic goals.

 Family and Social Environment